 Diya Sen Gupta is highly recommended by both of the independent legal directories, Chambers UK 2016 and Legal 500 2015, as a leading barrister in Employment law.
 She was named Employment Junior of the Year at the Chambers UK Bar Awards 2016.

-Chambers UK describes her as: “Meticulous, tenacious and easy to work with.”
-“Incredibly thorough, unflappable and very approachable.”
+Chambers UK describes her as: “Always prepared and will work tirelessly to get the best results.”
+“An effective and incisive advocate.”
 “Charming and excellent on her feet.”
-Legal 500 2015 reports that Diya “is highly meticulous and strategic in her approach, and has total command of the courtroom.”
+Legal 500 reports that Diya “is highly meticulous and strategic in her approach, and has total command of the courtroom.”

 Previous descriptions of Diya in the directories have included: